 GR Engineering was awarded a design and construct contract by Kimberley Nickel Mines Pty Ltd to supply a continuous production paste backfill plant for the Sally Malay nickel mine, which has since been renamed the Savannah Project.

 The paste plant was designed to facilitate maximum flexibility to enable it to operate at reduced capacity when required.
-GR Engineering used the Solid Edge 3D CAD drafting package to model and design the paste plant which enabled a high level of review from all discipline and process engineers to ensure design errors, omissions and clashes were eliminated to the maximum extent prior to fabrication and installation.
-Structural, mechanical, piping and electrical installations were conducted and managed on site by GRES direct hired personnel.
+GR Engineering used in house design systems to model and design the paste plant which enabled a high level of review from all discipline and process engineers to ensure design errors, omissions and clashes were eliminated to the maximum extent prior to fabrication and installation.
+Structural, mechanical, piping and electrical installations were conducted and managed on site by GR Engineering direct hired personnel.

 Earthworks, civil and tank installation were subcontracted to third parties and managed by GR Engineering supervisors.